Colin-b/logging_json/README.md

 #### Logging exceptions, a specific case

-If an exception is loggued, the `exception` key will be appended to the resulting JSON dictionary.
+If an exception is logged, the `exception` key will be appended to the resulting JSON dictionary.

 This dictionary will contains 3 keys:
 * `type`: The name of the exception class (useful when the message is blank).